top of page

 Please check out www.nacpm.org

-Our philosophy embraces midwifery care as a foundational relationship based practice in which the individual needs and autonomy are honored and respected within the midwifery model of care.
+Rose & Oak's philosophy embraces midwifery care as a foundational relationship based practice in which the individual needs and autonomy are honored and respected within the midwifery model of care.
 This philosophy honors the social, emotional, spiritual, psychological and physical experience of each individual.

 For more information, please see Midwifery Model Of Care.